 There are a variety of opinions on this that not only depend on who you ask but also where they are from and what food bias they have.

-A medical doctor will say one thing, and nutritionist will say another, somebody from the USA will also have a different definition and idea of what’s right and wrong compared to somebody from China.
+A medical doctor will say one thing, and a nutritionist will say another.
+Somebody from the USA will have a different idea of what’s right and wrong compared to somebody from China.

-And people who only eat organic foods, follow a Keto diet, or are vegan will definitively have their own definition.
-And don’t ask a gym goer who thinks they need to add protein to everything they eat and drink, as this seems to be the craze these days.
+People who only eat organic foods, follow a Keto diet, or are vegan will definitively have their own definition.
+And don’t ask some gym-goers who add protein to everything they consume, it’s the craze these days.

-A healthy, balanced diet is very simply a diet that includes a variety of foods because no single food contains all the essential nutrients the body needs to stay healthy and work as it should.
-And following an average and over simplistic guide, food chart or pyramid will never allow you to reach your potential, which is what biohacking can do for you.
+A healthy, balanced diet is very simply a diet that includes a variety of foods.
+No single food contains all the essential nutrients the body needs to stay healthy and work as it should.

-Another thing to be aware of is that we will make better use of certain nutrients at certain time of the day.
-Some work best on an empty stomach, others are best taken before bed.
-There are some that help us workout and others that help us recover form a workout too.
+Another thing to be aware of is that we will make better use of certain nutrients at a certain time of the day.
+Some nutrients work best on an empty stomach, others are best taken before bed.
+There are some that help us workout and others that help us recover from a workout too.

-Nutrition isn’t just about what we eat and drink, it’s about when we eat and drink it too, and doing this with just a balanced diet isn’t easy.
+Nutrition isn’t just about what we eat and drink, it’s about when we eat and drink it too.
+Doing this with just a balanced diet isn’t very easy.